-She has a track record in producing resources for knowledge transitions from her research findings.
-She has produced educational resources including self-paced online modules in interprofessional and academic leadership in workplace learning as part of OLT funded projects, an ACEN funded self-paced online module for WIL industry partners and in her latest translational project, WPL in Motion, she developed trigger films of workplace learning situations based on her body of research accompanied by teacher guides to build WPL capacity of students, academics and workplace supervisors.
+She has a track record in producing multi-media resources from her research program.
+She has produced self-paced online modules for interprofessional and academic leadership and self-paced module for practitioners who supervise university students in their workplace.
+She has also developed trigger films of workplace learning scenes accompanied by teacher guides to build capacity for agency in students, academics and workplace supervisors.

-She has presented her work on local, national and international platforms and was invited speaker and visiting professor at higher education institutions in Austria, Italy, Germany, Norway, Sweden, Canada and UK.
+Franziska has presented her work on local, national and international platforms and was invited speaker, visiting professor and workshop facilitator in higher education institutions in Austria, Canada, Germany, Italy, New Zealand, Norway, Sweden and UK.

 Member of the International Research Group, WOrld Association of Collaborative Education (WACE)

-Editorial Board Member: Teaching in Higher Education; Active Learning in Higher Education; International Journal of Work Integrated Learning; Professionas and Professioanlism
+Editorial Board Member: Active Learning in Higher Education; Studies in Continuing Education; International Journal of Work Integrated Learning; Professions and Professioanlism

 Can supervise: YES